albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 runMyJob( () -> System.out.println( "My simple job" ) );
 ```

-#### What is the difference between lambda functions and inner anonymous class?
+#### What are the differences between lambda functions and inner anonymous classes (revised)?

+This question was already answered in some depth before, when answering the question: [*What are the differences between lambda functions and inner anonymous classes?*](#what-are-the-differences-between-lambda-functions-and-inner-anonymous-classes)  In this section we will be answering the same question using different examples.

 In some cases, lambda functions and inner anonymous classes can be used interchangeably.
 With reference to the example shown before, the `Runnable` interface is a functional interface, thus can be replaced by a lambda function.
 Lambda cannot be used to replace classes or interfaces that have more than one abstract method (non-functional interface).